phc5/next-portfolio/_posts/technology/go-for-js.md

 ---
 title: 'Go for JS'
 date: '2020-05-01'
-snippet: 'Notes taken while I went through the Go docs for the first time and some code samples where I practice writing Go!'
+snippet: 'Notes taken while I went through the Go docs for the first time and the Front End Masters course Go For JS.
+I also have some code samples where I practice writing Go!'
 author:
   name: 'Paul Chong'
   picture: '/profilepic.jpg'